k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 }

 ```
 The service is a singleton and hence the `getInstance` method.
 There are two important methods `apiGetSecured` and `apiGetNotSecured` that are used to connect to the API.
 The `apiGetNotSecured` method is simple and just does an http GET request and then parses the server's response into the `ApiResponse` class.
-The second method is more complicated because if we want to connect to a secured endpoint, we must have a JWT token.
+The second method is more complicated because if we want to connect to a secured endpoint, we must have a JWT token in the headers of that request.
 The JWT token is added to the header in the `createAuthHeader` method.
 The token is extracted in it using the `retriveAccessToken` method from the` SessionStorageService` service.
 Let's take a look at this service.
 ```dart
 import 'package:shared_preferences/shared_preferences.dart';
 import 'dart:convert';